Japanese Title: Sword Art Online

 The ending is lame.
 A reset to all stats?
 Really?
 This is worse than Bleach’s power resets.

 With such a furore surrounding this anime, I expected something good, not the greatest, mind you, but certainly better than this.
-Look, Sword Art Online starts well, gradually decreases in quality, though remains decent past the halfway mark, and I like several side characters and how the romance has progression to it; however, with the advent of the new game mode, the quality tanks to atrocious levels.
+Look, Sword Art Online starts well, gradually decreases in quality, and I like several side characters and how the romance has progression to it; however, with the advent of the new game mode, the quality tanks to atrocious levels.
 The disappointment hurts.

 Art – Medium

-Good, clean art; however, most establishing shots, such as when entering a new town, are complete stills – frozen characters.
+Good, clean art; however, most establishing shots, such as when entering a new town, are complete stills – frozen characters with interchangeable faces.
 An overall lack of creativity to world design and abilities; little in Sword Art Online is visually memorable.
 This is a game where they could have had anything they wanted – anything!
 Pick any MMO today (one that doesn’t suck) and it boasts greater creativity.

 Good acting in both languages – a matter of preference.
 The music is likely the strongest aspect, which sounds fitting for a fantasy MMO.